 I offer this wonderful mammoth ivory carving has been sold.
 I can gladly create a new carving for you.
 Please contact me for the price and shipping information.

 My recent masterpiece.
 It is also like big walking mammoth but is standing on the base with images of sabretooth cat family.
 The body of the mammoth is made of finest mammoth ivory that came from Northern Siberia and was preserved in permafrost for at least 20,000 years.
 The entire body is 3.25 inches (81 mm) tall and 5 inches (125 mm) long with separate carved mammoth tusks.
 The base is an entire story; it is the round cut-out of mammoth tusk but it was exposed to elements longer and hollow inside.
 This gives a good opportunity to take a full advantage of it’s surface and make a complicated bas-relieve.
 I choose a sabretooth cat family, they belong to the time and one of the first creatures that pop into one’s mind while thinking about the Ice Age.
 I took the good advantage of this piece of mammoth ivory that is itself a touch from the very distant past.
 The entire artwork stands over 7 inches (177mm) high.

 This wonderful masterpiece of mammoth ivory carving is SOLD.
 Please contact me if you want me to carve something similar.

 This project consists of very pretty, very colorful tusk fragment with two attachments.
 The tusk part is very impressive but light, because it is hollow inside, the walls are not thicker than 1/4 inch (appr 5 to 6 mm).
-To this impressive piece I attached two smaller pieces of mammoth bark ivory, one with bas-relieve if a mother-mammoth and one with little baby..
+To this impressive piece I attached two smaller pieces of mammoth bark ivory, one with bas-relieve if a mother-mammoth and one with little baby.
 All the pieces are looking so good together, much better if they were by themselves.
 The entire artwork is standing 15 inches (600mm) tall and has a walnut base.
-This magnificent creation is for SALE.
+This magnificent creation is for SOLD.
 Please contact me if you are looking for a similar artwork.